Skip to content

 Configuration Example

 Three variable query statements need to be configured in the dashboard.
-The second and third query statements use #{variable name} configured in the first query:
+The second and third query statements use the #{variable name} configured in the first query:

 • Variable 1 (Service): Query all application lists: